GENIE-MC/.github/profile/README.md

-GENIE is an [international collaboration of scientists](https://hep.ph.liv.ac.uk/~costasa/genie/collaboration.html) that plays the leading role in**:
+GENIE is an [international collaboration of scientists](https://hep.ph.liv.ac.uk/~costasa/genie/collaboration.html) that plays the leading role in:
  - the development of a modern and universal event generator framework and tools in support of neutrino experiments,
  - the consistent, validated and efficient implementation of a constellation of alternative physics models within a common platform,
  - the development and characterisation of novel comprehensive physics models for the simulation of neutrino and charged lepton interactions, as well as for selected BSM channels, and